 - Airbnb — Establishes clear trademark usage rules, prohibiting use of their "Bélo" logo or "Rausch" color in ways that imply endorsement or cause confusion

-Benefits for Brand Management
+Benefits for brand management

-Strong brand guidelines deliver measurable business impact:
+Strong brand guidelines deliver measurable business impact.

 Trust and recognition: